rybojones/rybojones.github.io/index.md

 ---
 ### [Orlando Utilities Company Classification](projects/ouc)

-As a member of a four-person team, I am participating in a joint organization (University of Central Florida – Orlando Utilities Commission) data science competition with the stated goal of disaggregating customer load usage in order to identify customers with an electric vehicle.
-I also have the added benefit of gaining experience working with large data (25+ billion records in some tables) in a SnowFlake database and learning how this affects data insight, cleaning and model selection.
+Winner of UCF Big Data Analytics Symposium 2021 competition with the stated goal of disaggregating Orlando Utilities Commission customer load usage and classifying customers with an electric vehicle.
+Working with large data (25+ billion records in some tables) in a SnowFlake data warehouse, we were able to define a domain knowledge model that outperformed traditional machine learning models by achieving, on average, 10%+ higher accuracy, precision and recall.

 ---
 ### [Diabetes Mellitus Classification](https://www.kaggle.com/c/widsdatathon2021/overview)